Bizagi presents a user-friendly Deployment Wizard to publish process versions to the Production environment, through a quick online procedure.

 •Include users in target environment:

-You may choose to initially include the users from the Development environment into your target environment.
-This option is only available for a first deployment.
+You can choose to include users from the Development environment into your target environment.
+This option is only available for the first deployment.

 •Include records of parameter entities managed in Production

-You may choose to take to the target environment the values of those parameter entities which are defined to be managed in Production.
+You can choose to copy to the target environment the values of parameter entities which are managed in Production.

-When users are not included for the deployment to Production (the Include users in target environment option is left unmarked), then only the domain\admon user will be automatically created in the Production environment.
+When users are not included for deployment to Production (the Include users in target environment option is left unselected), only the domain\admon user will be automatically created in the Production environment.

-This being the case, it is necessary to ensure that the domain\admon user has proper privileges to create other users.
+Make sure that the domain\admon user has the proper privileges to create other users.

 •Add deployment components:

-When using Experience components (such as Stakeholders, Contexts, Actions, Searches, Relevant to me, Triggers and My Stuff), make sure you select the items you need to be taken in the deployment.
-Experience components are independent from the process items, and thus, should be marked individually.
+When using Experience components (such as Stakeholders, Contexts, Actions, Searches, Relevant to me, Triggers and My Stuff), select the items you need to be included in the deployment.
+Experience components are independent from the process items, and need to be selected individually.

-As an example, the Help Desk process in this deployment uses Experience items and are shown when selecting Add deployment components:
+As an example, the Help Desk process in this deployment uses Experience items that are shown when you select Add deployment components:

-This following window displays with a list of all the experience components defined in the project, grouped by entities.
+The following window displays a list of all the experience components defined in the project, grouped by entities.

-In this case, consider we only want to deploy all experience components for the Stakeholder called Call Center Agent and the actions associated to the Ticket Activities entity.
+In this case, we only want to deploy experience components for the Stakeholder called Call Center Agent and the actions associated to the Ticket Activities entity.

 •Relevant to me options: Update Customer information and Register New Ticket.

 Relevant to me options are process shortcuts.
-Therefore the process it launches must be related individually when deploying.
+Therefore the process it launches must be related individually in the deployment.

-Processes that are not explicitly selected will not be deployed, even when they are related anywhere else.
+Processes that are not explicitly selected will not be deployed, even when they are related to elements that are deployed.

-Since the shortcut is dependent from a context, make sure it is selected for deployment as well.
+Since the shortcut depends on a context, make sure it is selected for deployment as well.

-This is a search, thus we need to take into account the stakeholder entity from which the search is available, the entity to perform the search and the contexts where it is available.
+This is a search, so we need to take into account the stakeholder entity from which the search is available, the entity to perform the search and the contexts where it is available.